 STT Factors Code Scales Source 1 EN1 The bank you are dealing with makes every effort to minimise or eliminate harmful environmental impacts.
-2 Environment- EN2 The bank you are dealing with minimises the consumption of resources (work materials) as much as possible without causing harm to the environment.
+2 Environment- ESG Social-ESG materials) as much as possible without causing nami to the environment.
 3 ESG EN3 The bank you are dealing with actively uses environmentally-friendly work materials.
 4 EN4 The bank you are dealing with focuses on managing recycling and waste disposal activities effectively.
 Moisescu (2015), 5 SO1 The bank you are dealing with respects social, traditional and cultural norms.
-Maignan (2001), 6 Social-ESG SO2 SO3 The bank you are dealing with brings benefits to society and improves the quality of life for people in society.
-Tripopsakul (2022) 7 The bank you are dealing with contributes to social and economic development.
-8 GO1 The bank you are dealing with fully complies with the law in all its activities. - 9 Government- GO2 ESG The bank you are dealing with takes care to fulfil its obligations to partners and shareholders.
-10) GO3 The bank you are dealing with prioritises ethical principles over business interests.
+Maignan (2001), Puriwat and 6 Social-ESG SO2 The bank you are dealing with brings benefits to society and improves the quality of life for people in society.
+Tripopsakul (2022) 7 SO3 The bank you are dealing with contributes to social and economic development.
+8 GO1 The bank you are dealing with fully complies with the law in all its activities.
+9 Government- ESG GO2 The bank you are dealing with takes care to fulfil its obligations to partners and shareholders.
+10 GO3 The bank you are dealing with prioritises ethical principles over business interests.
 11 DT1 You prefer to interact with the bank via its website or mobile app rather than by telephone or in person.
-12 Digital DT2 The increasing use of digital platforms by banks has raised your expectations for faster customer service.
-Hossain et al. (2020), Istrefi-Jahja 13 transformation stormation DT3 Being able to access product information and reviews on online platforms is something which you find important in today's context. và Zeqiri (2021) 14 DT4 You prefer online transactions to in-branch transactions at the bank.
+12 • DT2 The increasing use of digital platforms by banks has raised your expectations for faster customer service.
+Hossain et al. (2020), Istrefi-Jahja 13 transformation DT3 Being able to access product information and reviews on online platforms is something which you find important in today's context. và Zeqiri (2021) 14 DT4 You prefer online transactions to in-branch transactions at the bank.
 15 CB1 You are passionate about using the products and services of the bank with which you are dealing.
-16 Customer behaviour CB2 You feel happy when interacting with the bank whose products and services you are using.
+16 CB2 You feel happy when interacting with the bank whose products and services you are using.
 Rich et al. (2010), Kosiba et al. (2020) 17 CB3 You have a very positive attitude towards the bank with which you are dealing.